numpy/numpy/doc/source/reference/c-api/array.rst

    passed the operation and requested DType signatures and can mutate it to attempt a new search for a matching loop/promoter.

-.. c:function:: int PyUFunc_AddDTypeBasedPromoter( \
-                        PyUFuncObject *ufunc, PyArray_DTypeMeta *dtype, PyObject *promoter)

-    .. versionadded:: 2.5

-    Add a dtype-based promoter to the ufunc, which always matches if the given `dtype` is present in the operands.
-This promoter is only used if none of the more specific promoters/loops match.

 .. c:type:: int (PyArrayMethod_PromoterFunction)(PyObject *ufunc, \
                 PyArray_DTypeMeta *const op_dtypes[], \
                 PyArray_DTypeMeta *const signature[], \